xitu/gold-miner/article/2021/css-is-magic-its-time-you-try-3d.md

 ![](https://cdn-images-1.medium.com/max/2608/1*q6x7s9gLwwVf3WtIMaQYvg.png)

 Are you able to visualize the front face coming towards you and the back face (yellow one) going away?
-If it is still not visual enough, let us try rotating the cube wrapper a bit -
+If it is still not visual enough, let us try rotating the cube wrapper a bit:

 ![](https://cdn-images-1.medium.com/max/2000/1*jaSlx71f9SunHXIOxGdthg.gif)

 Amazing isn’t it?

 Next up, we need to fix the bottom face 💁‍♀️.
-To put the bottom face in place, we are going to rotate it by **90-degrees** along the X-axis —
+To put the bottom face in place, we are going to rotate it by **90-degrees** along the X-axis:

 ![](https://cdn-images-1.medium.com/max/2000/1*icrwzzydWhtOKhj85QnO1A.gif)